KeithSloan/FreeCAD_Python_GDML/README.md

 If not handled as above then objects shapes are checked  to see if planar, if yes converts to Tessellated Solid with 3 or 4 vertex as appropriate.
 If not creates a mesh and then a Tessellated solid with 3 vertex.

+### Constants / Isotopes / Elements / Materials

+Importing a GDML will create FreeCAD objects for the above and export should create the same GDML definitions as imported.

+The Ability to change to change these maybe implemented in the future.

 ## Preferences
 There is now an option to toggle Printverbose flag to reduce printing to the python console.